binfalse/binfalse.de/_posts/2011-01-03-adding-a-hyperlink-to-java-swing-gui.md

 Combining these solutions, one could create a browse function.
 Extending the  `javax.swing.JLabel`  class, implementing  `java.awt.event.MouseListener`  and adding some more features (such as blue text, overloading some functions...)
-I developed a new class Link:
+I developed a new class Link, see attachment.

-[cc lang="java" file="pipapo/java/Link.java"][/cc]

 Of course it is also attached, so feel free to use it on your own ;)